sap-contributions/docs-cloudfoundry-concepts/contribute.md

 If you do not have specific edits to make, but want start a discussion or make a general suggestion, you can raise a GitHub issue.

 GitHub issues take longer to resolve than pull requests.
-But, if you describe the issue with helpful background information, and have specific and actionable instructions, the <%= vars.platform_name %> documentation team can quickly address it.
+But, if you describe the issue with helpful background information, and have specific and actionable instructions, the <PlatformName/> documentation team can quickly address it.

 Vague or partially-baked GitHub issues might remain unaddressed for some time.